Agentic Artificial Intelligence for Multistage Physics Experiments at a Large-Scale User Facility Particle Accelerator: Acknowledgments

 This research leveraged the CBorg AI platform and resources provided by the IT Division at Lawrence Berkeley National Laboratory.
 We gratefully acknowledge Andrew Schmeder for his consistent responsiveness and support, which ensured that CBorg served as an invaluable resource for the development of this framework and NLP efforts in general at ALS.

-We are grateful to Alex Hexemer, Hiroshi Nishimura, Tom Scarvie, and Fernando Sannibale (LBNL) for their stimulating discussions and continued support, and to Frank Mayet for sharing insights from his pioneering Gaia prototype, which guided the early trajectory of agentic AI at ALS.
+We are grateful to Alex Hexemer, Hiroshi Nishimura, Fernando Sannibale, and Tom Scarvie (LBNL) for stimulating discussions and continued support, and to Frank Mayet (DESY) for sharing insights from his pioneering Gaia prototype, which guided the early trajectory of agentic AI at ALS.

 We further acknowledge the use of AI tools during the preparation of this work.
 Cursor, primarily with Claude 4, was employed extensively during development.

 This work was supported by the Director of the Office of Science of the U.S.~Department of Energy under Contract No. DE-AC02-05CH11231.